 The friction force is modeled with a kinetic friction model.
 In the kinetic friction model the friction force is a function of velocity only.
 The friction curve is identified with experiments at different velocities.
 The friction has a discontinuity at $\dot{x} = 0$, because of stiction.
 Stiction avoid accurate measurement of the thrust force without motion of the carriage.
-A survey of friction models and compensation methods is given in [17].
+A survey of friction models and compensation methods is given in [15].
+Advanced friction modeling, identification and compensation can be found in [16].